RetroDECK/ES-DE/INSTALL-DEV.md

 The following variable is expanded for the `path` tag:

-`%ROMPATH%` - Replaced with the path defined in the setting ROMDirectory in es_settings.cfg.
+`%ROMPATH%` - Replaced with the path defined in the setting ROMDirectory in es_settings.xml.

 The following variables are expanded for the `command` tag: